Brook House Inquiry Privacy Notice

 Purposes of data collection

-The Inquiry is investigating the decisions, actions and circumstances surrounding the mistreatment of detainees broadcast in the BBC Panorama programme ‘Undercover: Britain’s Immigration Secrets’ on 4 September 2017.
+The Inquiry is investigating the decisions, actions and circumstances surrounding the mistreatment of individuals who were detained at Brook House IRC broadcast in the BBC Panorama programme ‘Undercover: Britain’s Immigration Secrets’ on 4 September 2017.
 The matters the Inquiry are investigating are set out in its Terms of Reference.

 In order to carry out its investigation, conduct its hearings and discharge its duties under the Inquiries Act 2005, the Inquiry will need to collect and process personal information.